pengx17/pengx17.github.io/_posts/2013-06-21-opencl-development-notes.md

 ## CPU specific accuracy problems

 Most of the time we found that CPU’s accuracy problem is related to wavefront/warp size of a CPU.
 Here the term warp size means the number of synchronized threads to be executed without barriers.
-For CPU, [the theoretic wavefront size is 1](http://devgurus.amd.com/thread/145744).
+For CPU, [the theoretic wavefront size is 1](http://devgurus.amd.com/thread/145744), even when number of CPU cores is 4.

-For example, a typical solution for summing 32 numbers with 16 threads would be:
+For example, a typical solution (scan) for summing 32 numbers with 16 threads parallelly would be:

 {% highlight cpp %}
 __local int data [32] = {...};